hardyscheel/wake-on-lan/README.md

-# wol - WakeOnLAN
+# wol - wake on lan module
-Wake up network devices in your LAN with Wake-on-LAN.
+A Wake-on-LAN Python module to use the Wake-on-LAN protocol to wake up sleeping network devices in your LAN.

+**wol** can be used as:
+- an importable module
+- can be called directly via console
+- can be used as a standalone script
+- there is also a GUI version

 [README-images-01]: /docs/img/screenshot_main_window.png "Screenshot of the main window"
 ![README-images-01][README-images-01]